TeaShull/PhytoBSA/README.md

 In the generated plots, you will observe nested gray ribbons illustrating the null model, displaying percentiles (1st, 25th, 50th, 75th, and 99th) at each position.
 These null models are created through a Bayesian simulation process using bootstrapped reads.

 The tool employs chromosome-wise random resampling with replacement to sever the link between phenotypes and genotypes.
 This random resampling, along with the Bayesian simulation, imposes a soft constraint on the simulated values, guiding values towards a reference allele frequency of 0.5.
 Additionally, the random draw from the posterior introduces extra variance in the in the simulated read depths.

-***Null Model Simulation***

-1. **Binomial Distribution for Reference Reads:**

-   Let X represent the count of reference allele occurrences in a locus in each bulk with coverage (C) reads.
-The distribution of X follows a binomial distribution with parameters C and θ, where:

-   X ~ Binomial(C, θ)

-   Here, C represents the total number of reads at the locus in each bulk, and θ denotes the position-wise reference allele frequency.

-2. **Conjugate Prior Beta Distribution for Allele Frequencies:**

-   The reference allele frequencies at each position are modeled using a beta distribution, serving as a conjugate prior for the binomial likelihood.

-   If θ represents the reference allele frequency at each position, then θ follows a beta distribution with parameters α and β, where:

-   θ ~ Beta(α, β)

-   Here, α and β are shape parameters of the beta distribution, characterizing the prior beliefs about the reference allele frequency.

-3. **Update of Allele Frequencies with Bootstrapped Values:**

-   Following each round of bootstrapping, a conservative prior distribution of allele frequencies (Beta(2, 2)) undergoes an update from the bootstrapped data.
-The reference allele frequency θ is randomly selected from the posterior, and the product of θ and coverage C produces the simulated reference read depth.
-The alternative read is then produced:
-    simulated alternative read depth = simulated reference read depth - C

-4. ***Null model for smoothed values***
-   The Null model values are smoothed in each iteration of bootstrapping, producing a distribution of potenial signals given the data.

-5. ***Null model for unsmoothed values***
-  The Null model for unsmoothed values in each iteration are simply aggregated on a chromosome-by-chromosme basis, and used to produce percentile values for each value in the observed data.
-This allows simple filtering of those values over the critical cutoff.
+More details can be found in the footnote: [Null Model Simulation](#null-model-simulation)

 Significant polymorphisms are identified based on their position above the critical cutoff percentile in the null model.